j-warmus/Object-Oriented-Programming-Exercise/README.md

 # OOP Exercise

+Exercise in writing code to manage a mock stream of trades with a focus on performance and OOP design.
-Exercise in writing Modern C++ and Object Oriented code.
+Practice writing Modern C++ and Object Oriented code.
 Includes unit tests